Intravenous/Project-2/README.md

 The project was an opportunity for my partner and I, to implement what we had learnt to date, with a particular focus on React and integrating public APIs in our applications.

-The finished product can be found on Heroku [here](https://intravenous.github.io/Project-2/).
+The finished product can be found [here](https://intravenous.github.io/Project-2/).

 ---